Skip to main content

 Prior to her current role, Diandra forged her career path with positions at the World Food Programme (WFP), United Nations Development Programme (UNDP), and the Ministry of National Development Planning (BAPPENAS).
 She holds a master’s degree in public policy, specializing in development policy, from the Australian National University.

-In this interview, she tells us more about Diandra Pratami tells us about Indonesia’s priorities to advance the green economy agenda and how PAGE acts as a driving force in delivering support in policy dialogues, technical guidance, and capacity-building.
+In this interview, Diandra Pratami tells us about Indonesia’s priorities to advance the green economy agenda and how PAGE acts as a driving force in delivering support in policy dialogues, technical guidance, and capacity-building.

 Indonesia’s sustainability journey is underpinned by its ambitious commitments, including reducing emissions by 39-42% by 2030 and reaching net zero by 2060.
 Three key trends I observe in this area are energy efficiency, sustainable financing, and forest conservation.